mcogswell/mcogswell.github.com/why_cat/index.md

 ![Grumpy Cat!](imgs/grumpy_cat_227.jpg){:.center}
 </figure>

-In other words, "How do you recognize this cat?".
+In other words, "How do you recognize this cat?"
 Actually, I'm not so interested in how _you_ see, but rather how _computers_ see, because they've gotten a lot better at seeing and we don't fully understand how they do it.
-For those coming to this blog who don't know, Convolutional Neural Networks are the models that have allowed computers to do reasonably well at a wide variety of visual tasks.
+For those coming to this blog who don't know, Convolutional Neural Networks (ConvNets) are the models that have allowed computers to do reasonably well at a wide variety of visual tasks.
 There are some intuitions about how ConvNets work, but it can be hard to find examples of them.
-This post is part 1 of 2.
+This is the first of two posts.
-Now I'll tell you about Convolutional Neural Networks, some work others have done to gain intuition about them, and some opportunities these approaches miss.
+In this first part I'll tell you about Convolutional Neural Networks, some work others have done to gain intuition about them, and some opportunities these approaches miss.
 The next post will introduce a new visualization technique to help gain more intuition.